 Net migration is the difference between the number of arrivals and the number of departures.
 It can have a positive or negative sign.
 Net migration is positive when the number of arrivals exceeds the number of departures and negative when the opposite is true.
 A distinction is usually made between net interprovincial migration and net international migration.

-While the population of both Yukon and Northwest Territories decreased slightly in the fourth quarter, Nunavut's remained virtually unchanged.
-The three territories had net outflows in interprovincial migration.
-As of January 1, Yukon's population was estimated at 34,300, compared with 43,600 for the Northwest Territories and 33,300 for Nunavut.
+The population of the three territories was virtually unchanged in the third quarter.
+As of October 1, 2010, the Yukon's population was estimated at 34,500, compared with 43,800 for the Northwest Territories and 33,300 for Nunavut.

 - Date modified: